andywarren/aw_simple_sorter/readme.txt

 == Description ==

-AW Simple Sorter will allow you to display a set of posts in a responsive portfolio type layout and sort them by category similar to the way jQuery Quicksand works.
+AW Simple Sorter allows you to display a set of posts in a responsive portfolio type layout and sort them by category similar to the way jQuery Quicksand works.
 Usage instructions included on plugin documentation page.

 == Installation ==